zng-ui/zng/crates/cargo-zng/README.md

 * `ZR_TARGET` — Target file implied by the request file name.
 That is, the request filename without `.zr-{tool}` and in the equivalent target subdirectory.
 * `ZR_TARGET_DD` — Parent dir of thr target file.
 * `ZR_FINAL` — Set to the args if the tool requested `zng-res::on-final={args}`.
-* `ZR_HELP` — Print help text for `cargo zng res --list`.
+* `ZR_HELP` — Print help text for `cargo zng res --tools`.
 If this is set the other vars will not be set.

 In a Cargo workspace the [`zng::env::about`] metadata is also extracted from the primary binary crate: